 Some complex operators have a desire to save money by having one database for the entire parent company.
 There are times when this could work, and other times when it will come back and bite you in the tender regions.

 Before we start discussing aviation SMS database configurations for complex service providers, we should first define what is an aviation SMS database portal.

-A Web-based SMS database portal is an access site to data and documents commonly belonging to a single company.
-Data is logically segregatated to ensure other companies do not see safety data from other companies.
+A Web-based SMS database portal is an organization's secure access via the Web to SMS data and documents commonly belonging to a single company.
+SMS data is logically segregated to ensure other companies do not see safety data from other companies.

 Safety data may include:

 - Safety policies and procedures;

 - Audits and checklists;